openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_type`: REQUIRED.
 JSON string denoting the type of the requested Credential.
 * `format`: OPTIONAL.
 JSON string representing a format in which the Credential is requested to be issued.
 Valid values are defined in the table in Section 6.7.3. and include `jwt_vp` and `ldp_vp`.
 Formats identifiers not in the table, MAY be defined by the profiles of this specification.
 * `locations`: OPTIONAL.
 An array of strings that allows a client to specify the location of the resource server(s) allowing the AS to mint audience restricted access tokens.
 This data field is predefined in Section 2.2 of ([@!I-D.ietf-oauth-rar]).

-Note: `credential_type` and `format` are used when the Client has not pre-obtained a Credential Manifest. `manifest_id` is used when the Client has pre-obtained a Credential Manifest.
-These two approaches MAY be combined in one request in different authorization details objects.

 Note: The `credential_application` element defined in [@DIF.CredentialManifest] is not required by this specification.